ptynecki/PHAGES2050/README.md

 ## License

-The PHAGES2050 package and pretrained models are released under the under terms of [the MIT License](https://github.com/ptynecki/PHAGES2050/blob/master/LICENSE).
+The PHAGES2050 package and pre-trained models are released under the under terms of [the MIT License](https://github.com/ptynecki/PHAGES2050/blob/master/LICENSE).